 There are 4 sliders in this tool.
-The first two sliders mark the beginning and end of the part of the histogram that I am interested in.
+The first two sliders (top bar, "Input Levels") mark the upper and lower values of the histogram that I am interested in.
 I have moved them to match the full histogram of our original image.

-The other two sliders mark the range of the histogram we want as output.
+The other two sliders (bottom bar, "Output") mark the range of the histogram we want as output.
 We want the histogram to cover from black to white, so just move the sliders to the left corner and to the right corner.